 Welcome!

-I am a PhD Candidate in Autonomous Systems at the University of Colorado Boulder, advised by Prof. Zachary Sunberg and Prof. Morteza Lahijanian.
-My goal is to enable safety-critical autonomous partially observable cyber-physical systems under uncertainty to complete complex temporal tasks while providing explicit guarantees on their safety and operational properties.
-Recently, my focus has been on developing theoretically sound and practically efficient algorithms for decision-making under uncertainty in safety-critical robotics and autonomous systems.
+My goal is to enable autonomous systems to complete tasks while providing guarantees on their safety and operational properties.
+Recently, my focus has been on developing theoretically sound and practically efficient algorithms for decision-making under uncertainty.
 This often involves combining techniques from formal methods (temporal logics, hybrid systems), probabilistic modeling and planning (MDPs, POMDPs, Stochastic Games), and reinforcement learning.
-My research finds applications in diverse areas such as self-driving cars, uncrewed aerial vehicles, space robotic systems, underwater vehicles, smart grids, and operations research.
+My research finds applications in diverse areas including self-driving cars, uncrewed aerial vehicles, spacecraft and space robots, underwater vehicles, smart grids, and operations.

 Experience